 Marcus believes public participation is crucial for democracy to work for the people.
 He has passed bi-partisan legislation to increase transparency and accountability of how our tax dollars are spent.
 He supports reforms that would increase voter access to our electoral process and limit the role of money in elections.
 He will continue to resist efforts to put corporate profits ahead of people in public policy.
-He works for you, and as your employee, he believes that you, the employer, should be able to easily reach him.
+He works for you, and he believes that you, the employer, should be able to reach him easily.
 He welcomes phone calls at his personal cell phone: (509) 879-7805.

 In Washington state, women make only 78.2 cents for every dollar made by a man.
 The wage gap for women of color is even higher.
 Marcus knows that we can’t have real economic opportunity in Washington state when so many are getting short-changed.
-In addition to paycheck fairness, he will continue to advocate for paid family leave and legislation to support breastfeeding mothers in the workplace.
-Marcus believes in a woman’s right to choose in reproductive health decisions—the state should not interfere in those decisions, and neither should an employer or an insurance company.
+In addition to paycheck fairness, he will continue to advocate for paid family leave and legislation to prevent pregnancy discrimination in the workplace.
+Marcus believes in a woman’s right to choose in reproductive health decisions.
+The state should not interfere in those decisions, and neither should an employer or an insurance company.
 Women’s issues are family issues, and Marcus will continue to be a strong champion for Washington’s families.

 Marcus believes everyone should have access to high-quality, affordable health coverage.
 As Vice Chair of the Health Care and Wellness Committee, he has been working hard to make the affordable care act a success in Washington state, to improve health care delivery, and to build support for measures that will reduce the cost of care for many people in our community.
+He has championed successful initiatives to improve access, coverage, and timeliness of newborn and developmental/autism screenings.
+He has also secured funding and passed legislation to improve mental health care and substance abuse treatment.
+He worked with the family and friends of the victim of a tragic murder-suicide to pass Sheena’s Law to help ensure mental health emergencies are handled by mental health professionals.
 Sometimes prevention is the best medicine, and Marcus is advancing policies that will reduce childhood obesity and improve public health across the state.